 The original concept of Pandora has stuck with it, a discovery tool for new music, alongside stations that are tailored to a user’s interests.
-Some things have changed, Pandora now uses artificial intelligence to categorise songs, instead of the 75 musicians it used in 2005 to catalogue thousands of songs.
+Some things have changed, Pandora now uses artificial intelligence to instead of musicians to categorise the songs.

-Pandora’s key advantage in the early stages was its recommender system, which has been imitated by Spotify and Apple Music.
-Most music operators at the time either offered a library without any recommendations or basic radio, Pandora combined both but also made personalisation a key part of the app.
+Pandora was the first online service to make personalisation a key part of the experience, which has been imitated by Spotify and Apple Music.
+Most music operators at the time either offered a library without any recommendations or basic radio channels.

 Five years after launch, Pandora reached 40 million monthly active users.
-The launch of the iPhone and Bluetooth car radios was critical to the company’s growth, and Pandora was quick to build applications for whatever platform looked promising at the time.
+The launch of the iPhone and Bluetooth car radios accelerated the company’s growth, and Pandora quickly adapted its application for all platforms.

 Pandora has since launched Stories, a marketing tool similar to Genius’ Behind the Lyrics, in which artists can give narrative and deeper insights into tracks.
-It also announced a new podcasting service, which will use a new recommendation engine called the Podcast Genome Project.
-A series of podcasts on Marvel’s Avengers superheroes is scheduled to launch later this year.
+It also has shifted into podcasting, which looks to be the next battleground for all of the key music streaming services.

-We have collected data and statistics on Pandora’s revenue, profit and usage.
+We have collected data and statistics on Pandora Music.
 Read on below to find out more.